Details of our Annual Business Meetings will be published here.

 - 2019: Inclusivity in mind: LGBT mental health, training and workforce development

 - 2019: LGBT issues in low and middle-income countries (in collaboration with Volunteering and International Psychiatry special interest group)

 The SIG has an active role in assisting the College in Pride celebrations each year.
 We have hosted webinars in 2020 and 2022 that included presentations on LGBTQ+ mental health research, supporting LGBTQ+ individuals through grassroots sport, Pride in lockdown, Pride at work, and bringing your whole self to work.

 Educational Seminars and Symposia

-This SIG prides itself on its contribution to Royal College of Psychiatrists meetings through the extensive seminars and workshops that have been undertaken.
+This SIG prides itself on its contribution to College meetings through the extensive seminars and workshops that have been undertaken.
 We feel that these meetings are good opportunities to meet the aims of our SIG.
 Some of our previous topics have included:

 - being gay or lesbian in the NHS: issues for staff and patients

 - working with mental health problems in lesbian and gay clients